I work with individuals from all cultural backgrounds.

 My Approach

 My therapeutic approach is holistic, trauma-informed, and relational, guided by Indigenous values such as respect, balance, reciprocity, and responsibility.
-I integrate clinical psychotherapy with creative expression and IFS to help clients understand themselves with greater clarity and compassion.
+I integrate clinical psychotherapy with art therapy and IFS to help clients understand themselves with greater clarity and compassion.

 Therapy may include: